What Is Somatics — And How Does It Actually Work?

 • clearer boundaries

-• better connection to hunger, fullness, and rest
+• better connection to hunger, fullness, and intuition

-If you’re curious, you’re welcome to explore this work with me — gently, respectfully, and at your pace.
+If this resonates, you’re welcome to explore this work with me — gently, respectfully, and in a way that meets your real life as it is.